Acupuncture: Relieving Stress and Anxiety

 Maybe during the prehistoric times, the fight or flight response was more useful.
 In these modern times, fight or flight isn't always as applicable in every situation, especially if the 'threat' that you perceived is your boss or other unpleasant people.
 Stress is something that many deal with and for most, on a long-term basis.
 With that said, many people are constantly in a state of fight or flight as stress becomes continuous.
 When this response is constantly triggered, the body produces Cortisol, which is also known as the stress hormone which in turn increases blood pressure and impedes the immune system.
 As the condition grows worse and chronic, your body takes a continuous beating leading to other conditions like depression, digestive problems, tension headaches, anxiety and fatigue.

 Chinese medical theory states, energy continuously circulates throughout the different 'roads' in the inner highway of the body.
 Chinese medicine also adds that conditions like stress, depression and anxiety disturbs that very energy flow.
 Intense emotions will cause a traffic jam in your body's highway and prevent energy flowing to the other parts of your body.
-For instance, most people under severe stress often complain about shoulder, upper back and neck pain.
-These symptoms are caused by stress, which adds tension to those body parts blocking the energy flow, thus resulting to pain, headaches and tightness.
+For instance, most people under severe stress often complain about neck, trapezius, upper back and shoulder pain.
+These symptoms are caused by stress, which adds tension to those body parts blocking the energy flow (Qi), thus resulting to pain, headaches and tightness.

 In a regular highway, ongoing construction or accidents and heavy traffic can clog other connecting roads.
 This also applies to the body.
 When stress causes tension in one area, other areas can also be affected which in turn, results in impeding other bodily functions.
 Blood pressure, digestive system, sleep and pain are some of the common examples of affected body functions and this could lead to even more serious health problems.